JamesParrott/docker-shells/README.md

 ```

 Note that as is common in Linux distributions, the original `sh` program is a link to a Posix compliant shell (in this case, Dash).
 Use the `heirloom-sh` program if you want the original `sh` experience.

+Note: to install heirloom-sh from the bz2 file without the other dependencies (e.g. in a separate Dockerfile build stage) bzip2 is also required:

+RUN apt-get update -y && \
+    apt-get install -y \
+    make \
+    gcc \
+    bzip2 \